Before You Sign Up

 How much can I earn?

 Rewards depend on how much electricity you save during events and how many surveys you complete.
-You may earn more or less points depending on household size, historic baseline and the cooling devices you use.
-Rewards are paid as equiwatt app points redeemable for vouchers, with a cashback feature at the end of the trial for any unredeemed points.
+You may earn more or less points for energy saving, depending on your household size, historic baseline and air conditioning devices used.

 How many people can join?